gongahkia/yuho/doc/reworked_sample_cheating.md

 }
 ```

-When transpiled, these can then be displayed both as a mindmap and a flowchart.
+When transpiled, these can then be displayed both as a mindmap

 ```mermaid
 mindmap